 Following Scottish Government policy changes in the same year, SEPA made use of the tool compulsory for all new onshore windfarms planning applications greater than 50 MW.
 There have been 10 sites, totalling 1247 MW of the 2039 MW constructed or applied for since 2016, each of which had to be justified using the tool.
 The Windfarm Calculator has helped retain the huge stock of carbon held in Scottish soils by avoiding construction on deep peats and shifting the location of windfarms to soils lower in carbon.
 This preservation of intact peatlands provides a two-way reduction in net greenhouse gas emissions.

-Using the results of the repowering project, Construction Scotland Innovation Centre and partners published a report that SSE (an operator of windfarms) and Scottish Power adopted to conclude that the re-engineering cost per turbine foundation would be between two and three times higher than building a new foundation for the target turbine type.
+Using the results of the repowering project, Construction Scotland Innovation Centre and partners published a report that SSE and Scottish Power adopted to conclude that the re-engineering cost per turbine foundation would be between two and three times higher than building a new foundation for the target turbine type.
 This translates into a multi-million-pound cost-avoidance opportunity for a typical >50 MW windfarm and represents an opportunity to avoid further degradation of peatlands.

 With these calculations in mind, in May 2020 Scottish Power acquired a 165 MW major new onshore wind project, including the repowering of Scotland’s very first commercial wind farm, Hagshaw Hill.

 - The Windfarm Carbon Calculator is now a major part of the Scottish Government’s planning process for new windfarm developments on peatlands and has directly enabled measurable reductions in greenhouse gas emissions

 - The tool guides the actions of the wind industry, ensuring planners understand the environmental credibility of a site and how best to reduce any potential carbon footprint